PhilipSykes/LMS-ADR/docs/decisions/0003-database-choice.md

 - Team's existing experience and expertise
 - Ease of scalability
-- Performance in searches
+- Good performance, particularly in searches
-- The ease of maintaining data integrity
+- Assurance of maintaining data integrity
 - Cost-effectiveness in development and deployment
-- Security
+- Security for user data
-- Maintainable
+- Maintainability

 ## Considered Options